KevinRohn/rosebikes-stock-availability/README.md

 ![Bike stock availability notification function](assets/screen_1.png)

----
-**Prbolem**

-The button notification never worked for me.
+> **_SUMMARY:_**  The button notification never worked for me.
 And believe me, I visited the site several times a day and checked the availability of the bike.

----

 ### Stock availability observations